EM

 The pattern works because it resolves the three failures of synchronous design:

-• Tight coupling is broken by the event contract — services know only the schema, not each other.
+• Tight coupling is broken by the event contracts which are services know only to the schema, not to each other.

-• Cascade failures are contained — a failing consumer does not affect producers or sibling consumers.
+• Cascade failures are contained meaning a failing consumer does not affect producers or sibling consumers.

 • No retry strategy is replaced by durable storage, exponential back-off, and DLQ-based recovery.